saurabh-kumbhar/kubernetes-hands-on/README.md

 # kubernetes-hands-on
-Hands on from Kubernetes for the Absolute Beginners by umshad Mannambeth
+Hands on from Kubernetes for the Absolute Beginners